boss-dao/proposals/Stage 1 - Received/05-03-2022 - CardanoShield - TheApeSociety.md

 Since BossDAO already has a craftsman in the treasury, which was donated a while back, we will not purchase an additional craftsmen.

-On a 40K ADA budget, purchase the following The Ape Society pieces:
+On a 30K-35K ADA budget, purchase the following The Ape Society pieces:

 * 1 x Explorers for 50% Frame discount - 3.5K ADA budget

-* 2 x Merchant - 2% of SOCIETY marketplace revenues earned by merchants - 11K ADA budget (can reduce to 1 if necessary)
+* 2 x Merchant - 2% of SOCIETY marketplace revenues earned by merchants - 11K ADA budget (can reduce to 1 if we want to stay below 30K)

-* 2 x Military Officers for looting items - 12K-15K ADA budget
+* 2 x Military Officers for looting items - 12K-15K ADA budgetChron

 * 1 x Chateau of high SLVD rating (Ideally A, B, or C).
 The top locations for Ape Society Cabins are Gocon City, Tasama City, and Canmard city. ~ 4K ADA budget